coldnebo/flightosc/README.md

 1. Download and install the TouchOSC Editor, Bridge and vJoy from the links above.
 They are pretty self-explanatory.

+	* Open Configure vJoy App and under "Force Feedback", uncheck "Enable Effects".
+	* Note that "vJoy Device: 1" should be enabled by default.
+Adding other devices requires a reboot and may confuse MSFS.
+	* vJoy Device List when run should display a single number "1" in black and all other device numbers in grey.

 2. Then install Python3 for Windows from [the official site](https://www.python.org/downloads/release/python-385/):

 	* Download "Windows x86-64 executable installer" from the links on the bottom of the page.